It’s Not Innovate or Die; It’s Innovate or Buy

 There is significant opportunity in the retail industry for companies and investors willing to look with fresh eyes.
 E-commerce and consumer demands are changing every facet of the industry.
 But transformation is no easy task, and the faster path to innovation for many retailers and brands is throughout acquisition.

 Nimble and high-growth e-commerce companies have the digital-first mindset built into their business models, while traditional retailers are still playing catch up and evolving old models, systems and infrastructure.
 At the same time, growing players like Warby Parker and Allbirds are aggressively incorporating brick and mortar retail into their growth strategies.
 The result?
 We expect more strategic acquisitions and partnerships that pair up established players with niche e-commerce brands who can help bridge the gaps with talent, technology and brick-and-mortar assets.
 Innovative partnerships are likely to outperform.

 Private equity investors have ample opportunity as well.
-In 2017, PE firms were responsible for 30% of the consumer and retail M&A market, according to A.T.
-Kearney, and we expect interest to continue.
+According to a recent Lincoln survey of more than 100 private equity and corporate investors, 30% indicated that they believe retail is better off or more innovative than it was were in 2018.
 Investors are now embracing earlier stage e-commerce companies, where it is easier and faster to scale the business.
 Other areas garnering the interest of PE firms are experiential and leisure retail formats that are on trend with consumer behaviors.
 Lastly, funds can also help distressed retailers re-invent their model and identify the assets and capabilities they need for a turnaround.

 With the right deals between the right companies at the right time in the market, M&A will continue to drive value in the retail industry for companies and customers.